 - Make decisions at the perfect time (not too fast, not too slow)

 - Brings information into the process that is missing from reports and statistics

 - Aligns with the heart, soul and culture of the company or project

-We will be diving deep into this topic this month with our Global Virtual Roundtable on Trust followed by a 3-session Teleseries on Trust.
+This December 2018, we will be diving deep into this topic with our 3-session Teleseries on Trust.
 All perspectives and levels of intuitive decision-making are welcome.
 Join us as we provoke your own thinking about where you are on the trust continuum, how you can build trust in yourself, and what it might look like to be more trusting going forward.

 Share with us:

 - Do you trust your intuition?
 Why or why not?

 - When have you made a purely intuitive decision?
 Was it a success or failure?